yxlin/ggdmc/README.md

 ## Citation

-If you use this package, please cite the software, for example:

-Lin, Y.-S and Strickland, L.. (in preparation).
-Evidence accumulation models with
-R: A practical guide to hierarchical Bayesian methods.
+Lin, Y.-S and Strickland, L. (accepted).
+Evidence accumulation models with R: A practical guide to hierarchical Bayesian methods.
+The Quantitative Methods for Psychology.

 ## Contributors
 The R documentation, tutorials, C++ codes, parallel computations, new genetic algorithm, R helper functions and R packaging are developed by Yi-Shin Lin.
-DMC is developed by Andrew Heathcote (Heathcote et al., 2018), where you may find more different and intersting models.
+The substantive part of R codes for handling experimental designed are adapted from the DMC, developed by Andrew Heathcote (Heathcote et al., 2018).
+You would find more different and intersting cognitive models.

-Please report bugs to [me](mailto:yishinlin001@gmail.com).
+Please report bugs to [me](mailto:yishinlin001@gmail.com) or start an issue page at this GitHub.

 ## License